 Having the confidence to approach people and discuss opportunities is important as a freelancer.
 Have a business card with your contact details and a short description of what you do is a good starting point and gives you a reason to approach somebody.

 Make sure you are professional and don’t gush too much or overstay your welcome when you start up a conversation.
-Go over with the intention of just saying a quick comment, if they initiate to continue the conversation then that’s great, but also don’t be offended if they don’t.
+Go over with the intention of just saying a quick comment, if they instigate they'd like to continue the conversation then that’s great, but also don’t be offended if they don’t.
 Your quick conversation can still have a big impact and lasting impression.

 Promote yourself on social media.
 Use Twitter, Facebook and Instagram to follow industry professionals and comment on performances you have seen or workshops you have been to etc. If you have met an industry professional and then follow up later with a quick tweet, this can remind them of who you are and what you do.